microsoft/r-server-loan-chargeoff/deployr.md

 <a href="http://go.microsoft.com/fwlink/p/?LinkID=619886">Azure documentation</a>.
 The edge node address is of the form <code>sshuser@CLUSTERNAME-ed-ssh.azurehdinsight.net</code>
 </li>
 <li>
-<strong>All platforms:</strong> Your login name and password are the ones you created when you deployed this solution from the <a href="http://aka.ms/loanchargeoffhdi">Azure AI Gallery</a>
+<strong>All platforms:</strong> Your login name and password are the ones you created when you deployed this solution using the 'Deploy to Azure' button on the <a href="START_HERE.html">Quick start</a> page
 </li>
 </ul>